CPOMS Safeguarding Software: What Teachers Should Know

 Yu-Feng Xu & Lianshuan Shi (2020)

-This study created a mobile app that teaches primary school children about traffic, food, and electrical safety using hands-on, interactive learning methods based on how children naturally learn through physical experience.
-The research showed that students using this app learned and retained safety knowledge more effectively than through traditional teaching methods.
-Teachers can apply these findings by incorporating more interactive, movement-based activities when teaching safety concepts to help students better understand and remember crucial safety information.
+This study created a mobile app for primary school children.
+It taught traffic, food, and electrical safety through hands-on, interactive learning methods based on how children learn through physical experience.
+Learners who used the app learned and remembered safety knowledge better than learners taught through traditional methods.
+Teachers can use these findings by adding more interactive, movement-based activities when teaching safety concepts.

 A review of machine learning methods used for educational data View study ↗